Ociidii-Works/graphene-theme/README.md

 ### Using Sublime Package Control

-~~If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Petroleum Theme via the `Package Control: Install Package` menu item.
-The Petroleum Theme package is listed as `Theme - Petroleum` in the packages list.~~
+The Petroleum Theme package is listed as `Theme - Petroleum` in the packages list.

-~Soon!~ Maybe, if popularity requires it.

 ### Using Git